Sinn Féin Funds case: 1942–1946 proceedings

 The Sinn Féin party lost support when Fianna Fáil was founded in 1926 by its most prominent members, including de Valera; it stopped contesting elections after September 1927.
 In 1938 it ceded symbolic control of the notionally still-extant Irish Republic to the IRA Army Council.
 The party periodically proclaimed its right to the funds deposited in the High Court but took no legal action and was small enough to be ignored by the authorities.

 When Eamonn Duggan died in 1936, Jennie Wyse Power became sole trustee of the Sinn Féin funds.
 Wyse Power died in 1941, and her son, Charles Stewart Power, a judge, inherited the position of trustee.
 It would be impossible to reimburse the funds to the original donors.
 Power suggested to Éamon de Valera, then Taoiseach, that the money could be used to support needy veterans of the revolutionary period.
 While de Valera began planning enabling legislation to effect this, Power approached surviving members of the pre-Treaty standing committee of Sinn Féin for their consent, and all but one agreed.
-Power also consulted most of those involved in the 1923 re-establishment of Sinn Féin, who had joined Fianna Fáil in 1926, and whose contention that the 1923 party was not a continuation of the pre-Treaty party Maillot has called "rewriting history" to serve their own ends.
+Power also consulted most of those involved in the 1923 re-establishment of Sinn Féin, who had joined Fianna Fáil in 1926, and whose contention that the 1923 party was not a continuation of the pre-Treaty party is described by historian Agnès Maillot as "rewriting history" to serve their own ends.